icon-project/IIPs/IIPS/iip-draft_btp.md

 #### Introduction

-It may send messages through BTP Message Center(BMC) from any user request.
-Of course, the request may come from other smart contracts.
+BSH can send messages through BTP Message Center(BMC) from any user request, the request can also come from other smart contracts.
-It also have responsibility to handle the message from other BSHs.
+BSHs are also responsible for handling message from other BSHs.

-BSH can communicate other BSHs with same service name.
+BSH can communicate with other BSHs with the same service name.
-If there is already the service using same name, then it should choose other name for the service when it registers a new service.
+If there is already a service using the same name, then it should choose a different name for the service when registering a new service.
-Of course, if it wants to be a part of the service, then it should use same name.
-And also it follows the protocol of the service.
+If the intention is to become a part of the service, then it should use same name.
+BSH follows the protocol of the service.

-Before it's registered to the BMC, it can't send an message, and also it won't handle the message from others.
+Before a BSH is registered to the BMC, it's unable to send messages, and unable to handle messages from others.
-To be BSH, followings are required.
+To become a BSH, following criteria must be met,

 1. Implements the interface
 2. Registered to the BMC through [BMC.addService](#addservice)

-After the registration, it may send messages through [BMC.sendMessage](#sendmessage).
+After registration, it can send messages through [BMC.sendMessage](#sendmessage).
-If there is an error while it delivers the message, then it will return error information though [handleBTPError](#handlebtperror).
+If there is an error while delivering message, BSH will return error information though [handleBTPError](#handlebtperror).
-If it's successfully delivered, then BMC will call [handleBTPMessage](#handlebtpmessage) of the target BSH.
+If messages are successfully delivered, BMC will call [handleBTPMessage](#handlebtpmessage) of the target BSH.
-While it processes the message, it may reply though [BMC.sendMessage](#sendmessage).
+While processing the message, it can reply though [BMC.sendMessage](#sendmessage).

 #### Security

-It should not handle messages or errors from other contract except the BMC.
+BSH should not handle messages or errors from other contract except BMC.
 BMC also accepts only the service messages from registered BSH.
-Of course, BSH may have other APIs, but APIs related with BMC are only called by BMC.
+BSH can have other APIs, but APIs related with BMC are only called by BMC.

 #### Interface